SinghIsWriting/Netflix-Replica/README.md

 The project draws inspiration from the Netflix interface and design.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+Feel free to explore and use the Text Utilities website for formatting and manipulating your text as needed.
+Enjoy!

+If you have any questions or encounter any issues, please contact us at [sabhisheksignh343104@gmail.com].